Top 9-Free Classic Creamy Macaroni Salad

 Pasta salad may seem like a no-brainer for a summer picnic, but gluten-free pasta can get tough after a few hours, and allergy-friendly mayo isn’t always easy to locate.
-Luckily, I’ve got a few recipe tricks up my sleeve to tackle both issues.
+Luckily, in this allergy-friendly Classic Creamy Macaroni Salad, I’ve got a few recipe tricks up my sleeve to tackle both of these issues.

 Makes: 4 to 6 servings

 - 8 oz (230 g) gluten-free elbow macaroni pasta (e.g. Tinkyada brown rice with rice bran)